Chapter 5 Key Economic Questions Society Must Answer

 c.
 Prices and profits are reasonable.

 d.
-For more read Adam Smith and the invisible hand by Helen Joyce of Plus magazine.
+For more read Adam Smith and the invisible hand by H Joyce-Plus magazine.

 3. Technology and innovation are instrumental to success.